-Tracy Melvin is a 3rd year doctoral student in the Department of Fisheries and Wildlife working with Dr. Gary Roloff in the Applied Forest and Wildlife Ecology Laboratory.
+Tracy Melvin is a PhD candidate in the Department of Fisheries and Wildlife working with Dr. Gary Roloff in the Applied Forest and Wildlife Ecology Laboratory.
 Her research focuses on biodiversity conservation in the Anthropocene specific to climate adaptation.
-Her work is global in scope, but focuses on the Kenai Peninsula in Alaska as a case study.
-After obtaining her degree Tracy would like to teach at the collegiate level, focusing research on global conservation challenges and promoting a laboratory that emphasizes educational opportunities for students in developing countries, and refugees of foreign war.
-Tracy has co-created and co-taught the award winning and highly popular study abroad program “A Fragile Fiji: Integrating Ecology and Human Dimensions in the Face of Climate Change”.
-Tracy is serving the College of Agriculture and Natural Resources as a Leadership Development Fellow.
-Her fellow activities are an eclectic mix of 1.
-Determining the health, wellness, and needs assessment of the graduate students in her college through a unique survey 2.
-Creating an-all college website for graduate students to learn about self-care and resiliency, and 3.
-Creating opportunity for all-college community building through graduate student focal activities meant to build resilience, including physical fitness, personal finances, meditation, and faculty-student communication.
+After obtaining her degree, Tracy would like to teach at the collegiate level, focusing research on global conservation challenges and promoting a laboratory that emphasizes educational opportunities for students in developing countries, and work for global non-profits focused on integrating social-ecological systems.
+Tracy has co-created and co-taught the award winning and highly popular study abroad program “A Fragile Fiji: Integrating Ecology and Human Dimensions in the Face of Climate Change”, is a fellow for the United States Geological Survey, and a student trustee for The Nature Conservancy, Michigan Chapter.
+Tracy is excited to be serving as Coordinating Fellow for the Graduate School’s Leadership Institute after serving as a leadership development fellow in the College of Agriculture and Natural Resources for 3 years.
+Her goals in this role include providing development opportunities that dismantle the notion of positional leadership for the year-long graduate fellows; increasing intentional connections between Leadership Summit, Academy, and Fellows programming; and building foundational structures in the Institute that increase transparency, graduate student voice, and creative scaffolding.